Still Married After All These Years.

 Virtually everyone, foreigner and Filipino criticizes corruption and failure to follow the law when talking about the Philippines.

 Here you have outlined a case that appears to be blatant corruption or lawlessness involving the records of annulments.

 What do you think the government ought to do?
 Just ignore it?

 I really don’t see what else they should have done except to clamp down on the whole area until the culprit can be rooted out and the valid annulments sorted out from the invalid one.

-I know it hurts the people waiting, but I think the Philippine government should be applauded for taking positive action to “fix” an area of obvious wrong.
+I know it hurts the people waiting, but I think the government should be applauded for taking positive action to “fix” an era of obvious wrong.

-The law won’t work unless it is made to work.
+The law has to be made to wor if we want to have laws we can believe in and rely upon.
 But, of course, again, that’s just my opinion.

 He had always planned to move there anyway after a few years in the US first,